 Diagnosis of HPV generally occurs with abnormal pap smears and visual diagnosis of genital HPV warts.
 There is currently no testing available in the United States for men, even though men can carry and pass on this infection.

 There is also no current cure for HPV.
 Most times, the HPV infection clears up and goes away on its own.

 The only way to completely prevent HPV infections is to abstain from any sexual contact.
 Having a long-term relationship with a person who has had few to no sexual partners decreases your chances of acquiring HPV, but there is no way to determine if your partner is already infected.

 On June 8th, 2006, the US Food and Drug Administration approved the use of Gardasil, the 1st vaccine of its kind to help prevent four strains of HPV.
 This vaccine would have to be given before a young girl becomes sexually active.
 The current target age range is 9-12 years of age.
-Several states currently have bills pending that deal with the question of should all girls be vaccinated.
+Several states currently have bills pending that deal with the question about whether should all girls be vaccinated.
 Gardasil is made to help protect girls and women from high risk strains 16 and 18, known to develop cervical cancer and strains 6 and 11, commons strains that develop genital warts.

-Gardasil is constantly being monitored as the long term effects and effectiveness has not been established.
+Gardasil is constantly being monitored, as the long term effects and effectiveness has not been established.

 The best defense for your health is routine yearly pap tests.
 Early detection of cervical changes is best.
 It is these cases that can easily be treated and have the best success rates.
-Since HPV in young women is so common, and abnormal cervical cells are not, women are not routinely tested for HPV during g a pap test.
+Since HPV in young women is so common, and abnormal cervical cells are not, women are not routinely tested for HPV during a pap test.
 The HPV test is generally only given to women over the age of 30.